Things To Do

 Your Tour of the Site

-The tour begins with a shuttle pickup from the John Muir National Historic Site in Martinez, California.
-A guided discussion by a ranger will provide insight into the Port Chicago disaster.
-By visiting the memorial, visitors can stand at the site of the explosion and gain a deeper understanding of the events that occured.
-The site features dedication memorials and interpretive wayside panels, which provide names of the fallen and information about this significant event.
-Visitors are encouraged to ask questions and engage with rangers and other visitors about their thoughts and experiences.
+Begin your journey with a shuttle pickup from the John Muir National Historic Site in Martinez, California.
+A ranger will guide you through a discussion that provides deep insights into the Port Chicago disaster.
+At the memorial, you can stand on the very site of the explosion, gaining a profound understanding of the tragic events.
+The memorial features dedication plaques and interpretive panels that list the names of the fallen and detail the significance of the disaster.
+Engage with rangers and fellow visitors to share thoughts and reflections.

 A Memorial Dedicated to the Fallen

-The Port Chicago Naval Magazine National Memorial is a memorial dedicated in 1994 to commemorate the lives lost in the Port Chicago disaster, and it recognizes the critical role played by Port Chicago, California, during World War II.
-The memorial is located at the Concord Naval Weapons Station near Concord, California, in the United States.
+Dedicated in 1994, the Port Chicago Naval Magazine National Memorial honors the lives lost in the Port Chicago disaster and recognizes the crucial role of Port Chicago, California, during World War II.
+Situated at the Concord Naval Weapons Station near Concord, California, this memorial marks a significant chapter in history.

-The 1944 Port Chicago disaster occurred at the naval magazine and resulted in the largest domestic loss of life during World War II.
-On July 17, 1944, two ships being loaded with ammunition and bombs at the naval magazine suddenly exploded due to a combination of human error and inadequate safety procedures.
-The resulting fire and subsequent explosions caused widespread destruction and claimed 320 lives.
+On July 17, 1944, the Port Chicago disaster resulted in the largest domestic loss of life during World War II.
+Two ships being loaded with ammunition and bombs at the naval magazine suddenly exploded due to human error and inadequate safety procedures.
+The catastrophic explosions and subsequent fire claimed 320 lives and caused widespread destruction.

-The explosion and its aftermath led to the largest Naval mutiny in US history.
-The subsequent trial also became a major catalyst for the United States Navy to desegregate following the war.
+The explosion's aftermath led to the largest naval mutiny in U.S. history and a trial that became a major catalyst for the desegregation of the United States Navy post-war.

 Steps for Reserving a Tour

-Public access to the Memorial is through a two week advance reservation only on Thursdays, Fridays or Saturdays (allow 1½ hours) beginning at 12:30 PM.
-No access Sundays, Mondays, Tuesdays, Wednesdays and during Military Ocean Terminal Concord (MOTCO) operations.
+Public access to the Memorial is available through a two-week advance reservation only on Thursdays, Fridays, or Saturdays.
+Tours begin at 12:30 PM and last approximately 1½ hours.
+There is no access on Sundays, Mondays, Tuesdays, Wednesdays, or during Military Ocean Terminal Concord (MOTCO) operations.

-Reservations are required and must be made at least two weeks prior to your visit to the Memorial.
+Reservations are required and must be made at least two weeks prior to your visit.
 A government-issued photo ID (such as a state driver's license) is required for military base access.
-All visitors to the Memorial must enter with the National Park Service.
-All active U.S. Military personnel must make a reservation.
-Military Ocean Terminal Concord is a controlled-access area.
-All visitors to the site must be U.S. citizens or permanent residents of the United States.
+All visitors must enter with the National Park Service.
+Active U.S. military personnel must also make a reservation.
+Military Ocean Terminal Concord is a controlled-access area, and all visitors must be U.S. citizens or permanent residents.

-To request a reservation: at least two weeks before your planned visit, call or email us with the following information about each visitor.
+To request a reservation, call or email us at least two weeks before your planned visit with the following information for each visitor:

 3. Date of Birth